abner01061998/hey-bill/readme.md

 * How to run the test suite?

-    To run unit test cases and integration cases just run on console:
+    To run unit test cases and integration cases just run on the console:

     `rake specs`

 ## IMPORTANT
-There are 2 use of cases on the integration module which reflect erros.
+There are 2 use cases on the integration module which reflect errors.

 ### Case 2